Okelm/okelm.github.io/content/blog/ramda/index.md

 const sum3 = sumUpTypeRequested(elementList)
 ```

-Obviously, the number of possibilities grows with the number of arguments
+Obviously, the number of possibilities grows with the number of arguments.

 ### Sum up

+Even though, the goal of this post isn't to judge, Ramda enables all sorts of functional patterns and comes with a set of handy functions.
+It doesn't come without a price: a brand new syntax.